How to Clean Out Your Candle Jars

-Well we’ve done the research and tested the results (multiple times in fact during our own testing process!) and have found the best and easiest way to do just that!
+Well, we’ve done the research and tested the results (multiple times in fact during our own testing process!) and have found the best and easiest way to do just that!

 - One option is to pre-heat your oven to the lowest setting (ours goes down to about 170 degrees), put your candle on a cookie sheet/cake pan and place that in the oven for about 5-10 minutes, or just until the wax melts enough that it can slide out easily.
 Pour the melted wax into the trash.
 Use a paper towel and wipe down the inside of the jar to remove any residual wax.
+Remember, the jar will be hot so be sure to use an oven mitt and also be sure to pour the melted wax into a trash can that has some items in it - otherwise you'll burn a hole through your trash bag (can you tell we've made that mistake?).

 - The second option utilizes your stove top; place your finished candle into a pot filled with a couple of inches of boiling water.
 Let the candle sit in the boiling water until the wax melts just enough so that it will slide out easily.
 Pour the melted wax into the trash.
 Use a paper towel and wipe down the inside of the jar to remove any residual wax.

-Once you've removed all the wax, next step is to remove the the wick.
+Once you've removed all the wax, next step is to remove the wick.
 After the heat of removing the wax, the wick adhesive should be soft enough that you can just pop the wick tab out with a butter knife.

 Next step is to remove the candle label; you only need two ingredients and some patience.